Angi16/Django_Practice/README.md

 # Django_Practice

-This Repository consists of differents web applications made using Django 2.0.5
+This Repository consists of different web applications made using Django 2.0.5

 Following open source resources were used while developing them: